TheColby/Particelle/README.md

 Sound, atomized.

-**A research-grade granular synthesis engine for immersive and microtonal composition.**
+**A modern granular synthesis engine for immersive and microtonal composition.**

-Particelle is a 64-bit, production-grade, surround-native, microtonal-first granular synthesis engine written entirely in Rust.
+Particelle is a 64-bit, research-grade, surround-native, microtonal-first granular synthesis engine written entirely in Rust.
 It is not a plugin.
 It is not GUI-driven.
 It operates as infrastructure-level audio software, fully controlled through YAML configuration files and a command-line interface.
 Every parameter is a signal.
 Every result is reproducible.

 ---